iasd-deploy/deploy-videos.adventistas.org/app/es/wp-content/plugins/really-simple-ssl/readme.txt

 When a vulnerability is detected in a plugin, theme or WordPress core you will get notified accordingly.
 With Vulnerability Measures, you can configure simple but effective measures to make sure that a critical vulnerability won't remain unattended.

 * Force update: An update process will be tried multiple times until it can be assumed development of a theme or plugin is abandoned.
 You will be notified during these steps.
-* Quarantine: When a plugin or theme can't be updated to solve a vulnerability, Really Simple SSL can quarantine the plugin.
+* Quarantine: When a plugin or theme can't be updated to solve a vulnerability, Really Simple Security can quarantine the plugin.

 = Advanced Site Hardening =
 * Choose a custom login URL